opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 1. As a user, I should be able to select which charts/visualizations I can include in a PDF or PNG report. (p2)

 ##### Report trigger
-1. As a user, I should be able to select a report trigger type that belongs to one of two categories: Schedule based, and Alert based.
+1. As a user, I should be able to select a report trigger type that belongs to one of two categories: `Schedule`, and `Alert`.
-1. As a user, when I select `Schedule based`, I should be able to select a request time of now, future date, recurring, or custom cron expression (similar to alerting).
+1. As a user, when I select `Schedule`, I should be able to select a request time of now, future date, recurring, or custom cron expression (similar to alerting).
     1. As a user, if I select `now`, I should be able to generate a report immediately after saving the report configuration.
     1. As a user, if I select `future date`, I should be able to configure the date and time the report will be generated.
     1. As a user, if I select `recurring`, I should be able to configure a recurring schedule.
     1. As a user, if I select `custom cron`, I should be able to configure a cron-based schedule.
     1. As a user, if I select `recurring` or `custom cron`, I should be able to configure an end date.
-1. As a user, when I select `Alert based`, I should be able to select the alert a report gets triggered from.
+1. As a user, when I select `Alert`, I should be able to select the alert a report gets triggered from.

 ##### Delivery settings
 1. As a user, I should be able to deliver a report to Kibana and/or Email recepients.